Inky Mark: Federal politics

+Parliamentary work

-In 2001, as the Alliance's parliamentary critic for Immigration, Mark was responsible for expressing his party's position on the Liberal government's Immigration and Refugee Protection Act, which he did during the immigration controversy involving the Sklarzyk family who, as a result of an administrative error, was deported from Canada to Poland in May 2001.
+In 2001, as the Alliance's parliamentary critic for Immigration, Mark was responsible for expressing his party's position on the Liberal government's Immigration and Refugee Protection Act, which he did during the immigration controversy involving the Sklarzyk family who, as a result of an administrative error, were deported from Canada to Poland in May 2001.
 He also contributed to the parliamentary committee's work in drafting the final version of the bill, and was generally regarded by MPs from all parties as having made several constructive criticisms to the legislation.

 However, on June 13, 2001, Mark's position on the bill was undercut by Canadian Alliance leader Stockwell Day, who delivered a speech in parliament supporting tighter restrictions against refugee claimants and reduced opportunities for rejected claimants to appeal to the Refugee Board.
 Day's comments diverged from Mark's stated position on several particulars, and his speech was regarded as very surprising by many other MPs in the House of Commons.
 For example, Liberal MP Steve Mahoney referred to Day's comments as "treachery" towards Mark, for which he was ruled out of order by the Speaker.

 In 2005, Mark's private members' Bill C-331 (Internment of Persons of Ukrainian Origin Recognition Act) was passed by the House of Commons and Senate of Canada, eventually resulting in the establishment of the Endowment Council of the Canadian First World War Internment Recognition Fund, supporting educational and commemorative projects recalling Canada's first national internment operations of 1914–1920.

-Federal resignation and return to municipal politics
+Post–federal politics

 Mark announced in June 2009 that he would be resigning before the next federal election.
 On August 16, 2010, he announced that he would step down as an MP on September 15 to campaign for another term as mayor of Dauphin.
 However, he lost to Eric Irwin.

-Return to federal politics and switch to Green Party of Canada

 Mark announced on November 13, 2014, that he would be running as an independent candidate for the 2015 federal election in Dauphin—Swan River—Neepawa, which includes nearly all of his old riding.
 Mark announced that he is now a member of the Green Party of Canada, but would still seek election in 2015 as an independent candidate.
 Mark finished a distant fourth behind Sopuck, garnering only eight percent of the vote.

+Personal life

+On July 7, 2026, Mark was arrested after the Royal Canadian Mounted Police executed search warrants at his Dauphin residence as part of a firearms-trafficking investigation.
+Police reported seizing 439 firearms, ammunition, an antique cannon and more than $300,000 in cash.
+Mark was charged with 12 firearms-related offences, including firearm trafficking, possession of a firearm with a tampered serial number, possession of property obtained by crime, careless use of a firearm and unsafe storage of firearms.
+He was subsequently released on a release order.
+The allegations have not been tested in court.